 This Is a Work of Fiction: Inverted in-series with the game Twilight Syndrome, which comes with a disclaimer that the events depicted are factual and any resemblance to actual persons, living or dead, is entirely deliberate.
-It's never revealed if they are, but the evidence is enough for Kuzuryuu to order a murder.
+It's later is indeed this, with the evidence being enough for Kuzuryuu to order a murder.

 Treachery Cover Up: Hope's Peak attempted to cover up Kamukura's murdering the student council because of his involvement in the Ultimate Hope Project.
 When SHSL Despair revealed this to the world, all hell broke loose.

-Villain Has a Point: In Chapter 4, Gundam shoots back after being berated for being the culprit:
+Villain Has a Point: In Chapter 4, Tanaka shoots back after being berated for being the culprit:

 If one would call murder so that one may live "evil", then what must one call surrendering on life itself?!
 If the world shall name it just, then I shall fight that world with all my strength!
 For to renounce life and choose death is to blaspheme life.
 It is the perversion of nature, the conceit of mankind!

 Shortly after this, he says, "You must agree that this is a better outcome than us all starving to death in that surprise house...".
 Nanami doesn't contest this reasoning, simply saying, "So that conviction led you to commit this crime..." with a sad and resigned expression on her face.